League table

 What is UWE Bristol’s campus like?

-The students’ union, various sports facilities, a 24-hour library and the recently added engineering building are all on the Frenchay campus.
-At City, modern design studios are part of a £37 million investment in new facilities to help to prepare students for jobs in the creative industries.
 The Fabrication Centre and the Centre for Print Research are at Bower Ashton, as are flexible workshops and collaborative learning areas.
-The £5 million optometry and clinical skills centre on the Glenside campus is in a grade II listed former NHS laundry and contains a practical learning space for trainee paramedics, occupational therapy students, nurses and students of optometry.
+The £5 million optometry and clinical skills centre on the Glenside campus in Fishponds, a 15-minute bus ride from the city centre, contains a practical learning space for trainee paramedics, occupational therapy students, nurses and students of optometry.

 Everything you need to know about UWE Bristol’s student life and wellbeing support